Alonzo Clifton McClennan

-Alonzo Clifton McClennan (May 1, 1855 - April 14, 1912) was an African-American doctor who was the co-founder of the Charleston Hospital and Training School for Nurses in Charleston, South Carolina, established to provide for the education of black nurses, care of black patients, and hospital privileges for black doctors.
+Alonzo Clifton McClennan (May 1, 1855 – April 14, 1912) was an African-American medical doctor who was the co-founder of the Charleston Hospital and Training School for Nurses in Charleston, South Carolina, established to provide for the education of black nurses, care of black patients, and hospital privileges for black doctors.
 It opened in 1897.
 McClennan had gone to medical school after being the second African American appointed as a midshipman to United States Naval Academy.
 He resigned in order to go directly into medicine.
 Graduating with medical and pharmacy degrees, he married and settled in Charleston, South Carolina, where he set up his medical practice.

 Early life and education

 McClennan was born in Columbia, South Carolina on 1 May 1855.
 Orphaned when young by his mother's death, he was raised after the Civil War by his uncle, Edward B. Thompson, a free black barber.
 He began his higher education at the Benedict Institute in Columbia.
 He was later appointed as a legislative page in the South Carolina state legislature with the help of another uncle, Samuel B. Thompson, a Republican representative.

 McClennan was appointed to the United States Naval Academy in 1873, but resigned four months later.
 He studied at the Wesleyan Academy in Massachusetts and the University of South Carolina before graduation.
 He moved to Washington, DC to attend the Howard University College of Medicine, a historically black college.
 He graduated in 1880 with honors, and degrees in medicine and pharmacy.
 He returned to the South and initially established a practice in Augusta, Georgia.
 In 1884 McClennan moved to Charleston, South Carolina.